-Union jobs vs. climate change: How oil pipelines have emerged as a flashpoint in the Biden coalition
+Biden’s wooing both labor and environmentalists on climate change.
+Oil pipelines may drive them apart.

 While labor waits for those jobs to materialize, the fate of the Enbridge pipelines have emerged as an urgent concern.
 The pipelines carry heavy crude oil and gas from Alberta through the Midwest down to Gulf Coast refineries.

 One of the projects, Line 3, is a replacement and repair of a pipeline dating to the 1960s.
 Approved by the Obama administration, it has all of its permits and is well underway.
-But Michigan Gov. Gretchen Whitmer (D) has shut down the existing underwater segment of another pipeline, Line 5, saying it threatens the health of the Great Lakes.
+But Michigan Gov. Gretchen Whitmer (D) has ordered the existing underwater segment of another pipeline, Line 5, to be shut down by mid-May, saying it threatens the health of the Great Lakes.
 The Canadian company is fighting her decision, which could effectively halt the entire pipeline’s operation.

 The Line 5 project is also opposed by Michigan’s Bay Mills Indian Community, which signed a treaty in 1836 that ceded 14 million acres to the U.S. government while reserving the right to hunt, fish and gather on that land in perpetuity.
 Tribal attorney Whitney Gravelle said Enbridge Line 5 threatens those resources.